MichaelTien8901/Arduino-Mega-XMEM32k/README.md

 program memory).

 ## External Memory for ATMEGA 2560
-For ATMEGA 2560, it has external memory bus to add more SRAM(data) up to 32K.
-With internal 8K RAM(why so little), you will have total 40K RAM to program.
+For ATMEGA 2560, it has external memory bus to add more SRAM(data) up to 64K(overlapping internal memory).
+In this project, we only add 32K memory from address 0x8000 to 0xFFF.
+With internal 8K RAM(why so little), you will have total 40K RAM.

 ## Using External Memory at Heap(for memory allocation)
 We can certainly configure program RAM(stack and healp) at this external memory.
 But then we probably leave out the internal